mardtendebakker/nsk/apps/docs/docs/introduction.md

 # Welcome to the NSK Introduction.

-In 2023 we decided to start developing from the ground up with an international team based on an entirely different code.
-This repository tracks the development of the fourth version of Nexxus Stock Keeping.
+This is the fourth iteration of Nexxus Stock Keeping, built from the ground up using entirely different code.
+Welcome to the future of inventory management.

-Nsk has a order statuses that will be automatically created when certain functionalities of Nexxus are used.
+Nexxus automatically generates order statuses when specific functionalities within the system are utilized.
 These are:

 "To plan and pickup" when using public pickup order form "Products to assign" when using the public sales order form